Multiple positive solutions to a perturbed Gelfand problem involving mixed local-nonlocal operators and singular nonlinearity: Acknowledgements

 The author expresses gratitude to Dr. Dhanya R. for suggesting this problem and for the valuable discussions throughout the work.
 The author also sincerely thanks Prof. J. Giacomoni for his engaging feedback.
+The author was supported by the Prime Minister's Research Fellowship.